AnnabelWei/FinTech_AIAssistant_Development/Example.md

 - Fine-tune BERT on internal documents using the Hugging Face Transformers library.
 - Implement a question-answering API to provide real-time answers to customer queries.

+### Step 4: Rule-Based System Development

+- Define and implement rules to handle specific scenarios and questions.
+- Integrate the rule-based system with the AI assistant to complement the knowledge-based QA system.

-### Step 4: AI Assistant Development
+### Step 5: AI Assistant Development

 - Develop conversational AI capabilities to understand user queries and provide relevant responses.
-- Integrate the knowledge base QA system API to provide real-time answers based on internal documents.
+- Incorporate the knowledge base QA system and the rule-based system into the AI assistant.
 - Ensure data privacy by applying encryption, access control, tokenisation, and secure communication protocols when communicating with external APIs.

-### Step 5: Deployment and Testing
+### Step 6: Deployment and Testing

 - Containerise the AI assistant application using Docker.
 - Deploy Docker containers to Amazon Elastic Kubernetes Service (EKS) for scalable and reliable deployment.